MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/autodesk-recap-photo.md

 ## Export the 3D object as an OBJ file

 Before you can use the 3D object in Dynamics 365 Guides or Power Apps, it must be in the GLB file format.
-In this step, you'll export the model as an OBJ file that can then be converted to a GLB file.
+In this step, you export the model as an OBJ file that can then be converted to a GLB file.

 1. On the left side of the editor page, select the **Export** button, and then select the **Export model** button to open the export settings.

     ![Export model button.](media/recap-photo14.PNG "Export model button")

 2. In the **Export model** dialog box, in the **Export as** field, select **OBJ** as the export file type, and then, in the **Size** field, select **4096x4096** as the texture size.
-When you've finished, select **Export**.
+When you finish, select **Export**.

     > [!NOTE]
     > Although you can select a larger or smaller texture size, be aware that the size will affect either performance or visual fidelity.